phillipleifer/Portfolio/README.md

 ### Obesity Data Modeling:
 Using Python (Pandas, NumPy, Scikit-Learn) and statistical analysis techniques, I conducted data modeling to address challenges in obesity research, showcasing my proficiency in data mining, engineering, and modeling.

+**Project Objective**:
+In this project, I aimed to predict the level of obesity based on various health-related attributes.
+Here's a breakdown of my approach:

+**Data Exploration and Cleaning**: I began by loading the dataset using Pandas and dropping unnecessary columns like 'id'.
+Next, I transformed the target variable 'NObeyesdad' into numerical categories for ease of modeling.

+**Feature Engineering**: Recognizing the importance of feature engineering in predictive modeling, I converted categorical ordinal variables like 'CAEC' and 'CALC' into numerical representations.
+Additionally, I engineered a new feature, Body Mass Index (BMI), which is a commonly used indicator of healthy weight.
+This involved converting weight to pounds, height to feet, and then calculating the BMI.

+**Model Selection and Training**:

+**Decision Tree**: I trained a Decision Tree classifier with entropy criterion, achieving an accuracy of 85.37%.
+**Naive Bayes**: Next, I employed a Bernoulli Naive Bayes classifier, yielding an accuracy of 49.05%.
+**Random Forest**: Given its high accuracy of 90.30%, I utilized a Random Forest classifier with 100 estimators for robust prediction.
+**Gradient Boosting**: Using Gradient Boosting with 100 estimators, I attained a competitive accuracy of 90.09%.
+**Logistic Regression**: Despite its relatively low accuracy of 20.30%, I also implemented Logistic Regression for comparison.

+**Testing Dataset Prediction**: Leveraging the Random Forest model due to its superior accuracy, I applied it to predict the level of obesity in a testing dataset.
+After preprocessing the test data, I made predictions and transformed the results back into meaningful categories.
+Finally, I combined the predictions with their respective IDs for submission.

+In summary, this portfolio entry showcases proficiency in machine learning techniques and data preprocessing, emphasizing the importance of informed decisions in model selection and feature engineering.
+These skills are essential for achieving accurate predictions in real-world scenarios, highlighting the ability to tackle complex data challenges effectively.

 ### SQL Project:
 I implemented SQL queries to analyze and extract insights from large datasets, demonstrating my expertise in database management and querying.